mathjax/MathJax/docs/source/installation.rst

 .. code-block:: sh

-    cd mathjax
+    cd MathJax
     svn update

 to udpate your copy of MathJax to the current release version.
 If you keep MathJax updated in this way, you will be sure that you have the latest bug fixes and new features as they become available.

-This gets you the current development copy of MathJax, which is the "bleeding-edge" version that contains all the latest changes to MathJax.
-At times, however, these may be less stable than the "release" version.
+This gets you the current development copy of MathJax, which is the version that contains all the latest changes to MathJax.
+Although we try to make sure this version is a stable and usable version of MathJax, it is under active development, and at times it may be less stable than the "release" version.
 If you prefer to use one of the tagged releases instead, then either use ``git`` as described above, or one of the archive files as described below.
 You can use

 .. code-block:: sh